evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/tx/classes/AccessListEIP2930Transaction.md

 > **raw**(): `AccessListEIP2930TxValuesArray`

-Returns a Uint8Array Array of the raw Bytess of the EIP-2930 transaction, in order.
+Returns a Uint8Array Array of the raw Bytes of the EIP-2930 transaction, in order.

 Format: `[chainId, nonce, gasPrice, gasLimit, to, value, data, accessList, signatureYParity (v), signatureR (r), signatureS (s)]`